joamats/mit-tmle-sepsis/README.md

 ### 3. Fetch the data

-Both MIMIC and eICU data can be found in [PhysioNet](https://physionet.org/), a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.
+MIMIC data can be found in [PhysioNet](https://physionet.org/), a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.
 Due to its sensitive nature, credentialing is required to access both datasets.

-Documentation for MIMIC-IV's can be found [here](https://mimic.mit.edu/) and for eICU [here](https://eicu-crd.mit.edu/).
+Documentation for MIMIC-IV's can be found [here](https://mimic.mit.edu/).

 #### Integration with Google Cloud Platform (GCP)